vacekj/wagmi-permit/example-app/README.md

 # Wagmi-permit demo app

-Demonstrates basic usage of the `wagmi-permit` package.
+Demonstrates basic usage of the `wagmi-permit` package, signing a USDC permit on mainnet.